McTage's Favorite Carp Flies

 McTage's MMF Carp Fly

 The McLuvin is designed to have a similar swimming action and head-stand attitude as the Trouser worm with a generic buggy / crayfishy color scheme and profile.
-The McLuvin is responsible for my two largest DSP carp and extremely effective last fall and winter.
+The McLuvin is responsible for my two largest DSP carp.

 Un-weighted Soft-Hackle Carp FlyVarious soft-hackles work great for carp.
 John Montana introduced them to me when I visited him in 2011.
 They have proven to be a flexible pattern that is easy to tie and extremely effective in many situations.
 I particularly like them for slow-cruisers, sleeping and snoozing carp and any other situation where triggering a take mid-column is the key.